Planting Trees in Costa Rica

 Costa Rica is one of the most biodiverse countries on the planet and is already feeling the effect of global temperature increases.
 The country’s officials are actively fighting against climate change, working towards becoming carbon neutral by the end of 2021, and are aiming for Net Zero Emissions by 2050.

 Unlike most countries, these views and policies aren’t only spoken about at a governmental level.
 Instead, they are mirrored by the society they are meant to represent.
-Citizens see a personal responsibility to take care of the rainforest.
-This leads me very nicely to the man that embodied the spirit of taking care of the environment we live in, Rafa.
+Citizens see a personal responsibility to take care of the rainforest, such as Rafa, Matty’s guide for his time in Costa Rica, who really embodied the spirit of taking care of the environment we live in.

 Is planting trees always the answer?